 There are two access ramps located on the east and west sides of Coors Field.
 The east ramp can be accessed from Gate A and leads to the Main Concourse, Mezzanine Level and Upper Level.
 The west ramp can be accessed from Gate E and leads to the Wells Fargo Club, the Suite Level and the Upper Level.
 The grade on both ramps conforms to ADA standards.

-During games, Guests are permitted to leave the ballpark and return through any of the 5 entrance gates.
+During games, Guests are permitted to leave the ballpark and return through any of the five entrance gates.
 Please see the Gate Supervisor or VIP Representative to have both your ticket and hand stamped.
 When returning to the ballpark, Guests must show their ticket and hand stamp, and should re-enter through the special pass-out gates at each entrance.
-(Please see GATES for a list of gate locations.)
+(Please see Gates for a list of gate locations.)
 Guests will be required to go through the same security procedures as when they originally entered the ballpark.
 All persons and bags are subject to search.
-(Please also see ENTERING THE BALLPARK.)
+(Please also see Entering the Ballpark and Searches.)

 The following list is a guide only.
 It is not intended to be all inclusive.

 All restrooms at Coors Field have diaper changing stations available and are accessible to Guests with disabilities.
 The following is a list of sections where restrooms are located throughout the ballpark:

 Restrooms are also located on the Suite Level outside of the following suites: